"

 Set Point

-Changes can be made in a group of body organ systems in order to maintain a set point in another system.
-This is called acclimatization.
-This occurs, for instance, when an animal migrates to a higher altitude than that to which it is accustomed.
-In order to adjust to the lower oxygen levels at the new altitude, the body increases the number of red blood cells circulating in the blood to ensure adequate oxygen delivery to the tissues.
-Another example of acclimatization is animals that have seasonal changes in their coats: a heavier coat in the winter ensures adequate heat retention, and a light coat in summer assists in keeping body temperature from rising to harmful levels.
+Changes can also occur across multiple organ systems to maintain a set point in another system.
+This process, called acclimatization, is seen when animals migrate to higher altitudes with lower oxygen saturation.
+To adjust, the body increases red blood cell production to ensure adequate oxygen delivery to tissues.
+Another example is seasonal changes in animal coats: a heavier coat in winter helps retain heat, while a lighter coat in summer aids in preventing body temperature from rising to harmful levels.

 Figure Descriptions